 What the digital revolution has most starkly changed is how consumers behave and what types of content and experiences they expect from the brands they interact with.
 Personalization, relevancy, curation: there are the types of things consumers now crave, and B2C brands were quicker to adopt branding and marketing that better served these interests.

-But these consumer behavior changes didn’t only affect people who were buying consumer goods.
-Prospective buyers of B2B services also wanted seamless, omnichannel experiences, content relevant to their interests, and to do business with brands who they shared a cultural connection with.
+However, these consumer behavior changes didn’t only affect people who were buying consumer goods.
+Prospective buyers of B2B services also wanted seamless, omnichannel experiences, content relevant to their interests, and to do business with brands with whom they shared a cultural connection with.
 Brands who were speaking the same language as they were.

 Now, the line between how a typical B2C brand markets and how some B2B brands market isn’t just blurred….it’s basically invisible.
 A B2B brand is just as likely as any of its B2C counterparts to push its, say, company culture to the forefront, or to position itself as a lifestyle brand.
 As an example, take WeWork.